schism-dev/schism/docs/getting-started/visualization.md

 ## Visualization with Python
 [more coming] You can also find several packages on the [Forum site](http://ccrm.vims.edu/w/index.php/Share_your_tools)

-## Visualization with VisIT
+## Visualization with VisIt
-The most comprehensive way to visualize SCHISM nc4 outputs is via VisIT.
+The most comprehensive way to visualize SCHISM nc4 outputs is via VisIt.

 Shortly after v5.9.0, we have successfully implemented a new mode of efficient I/O using dedicated 'scribes'.
  At runtime, the user needs to specify number of scribe cores (= # of 3D outputs variables